 To help support growth in these areas, we have included the following key components within our milieu:

 Students are organized into four teams of up to 12 boys, which are named after the seasons in the year.
 We have found 12 students to be an optimal number to maintain an intimate and supportive milieu environment.
-The teams are structured based on which primary therapist the student gets paired with.
+At our treatment program, teams are structured based on which primary therapist the student gets paired with.
 Operating within a team approach allows the students to build and maintain deeper relationships with one another and their team mentors.

 Principle Based Interventions